Table of Contents

 The “By status” view allows you to display tasks and meetings based on their status:

-- Open: all the open tasks and meetings organized by day in a calendar view; useful to have a complete view of the project.
+- All open: all the open tasks and meetings organized by day in a calendar view; useful to have a complete view of the project.
 Equivalent command: /show all

 - Completed: completed tasks and meetings, along with completion teammate and date; useful to create reports on project progress.
 Equivalent command: /show completed

 More status (e.g. Assigned, Unassigned, etc) will be added in the near future.